By Paul M. Dake M.D.

 A: Uterine fibroids are the most common benign neoplasms (growths) in American women, and are more commonly found in black women.
 The most important word in that sentence is ‘benign’, which means they cannot become cancerous.

 The usual symptoms are excessive menstrual bleeding, pelvic pressure, changes in bowel function (either diarrhea or constipation, for no other apparent reason), urinary symptoms (usually a sense of urgency, frequent urination, and even difficulty passing urine), low back pain, and painful intercourse.
+Do navigate here to find the best clinic around your neighborhood that can be quite useful in the times of emergency.

 Fibroids respond to fluctuations in the female hormones (estrogen and progesterone) and when those levels decrease, such as at menopause, they nearly always shrink rather quickly in size and the symptoms related to them steadily improve, and usually disappear.

 Given your age, your symptoms should begin to subside in the next year or so.
 When they occur in younger women, the usual recommended treatment for severe symptoms that do not respond to hormonal suppression treatment (such as birth control pills) is hysterectomy which, in fact, accounts for 39% of all hysterectomies performed in this country in the last decade or so.
+The NovaGenix firm is where you can go to get hormonal therapy and other related treatment.

 I want to thank Janice P. for this question; if you have any particular topic you would like to hear more about, please message me at email@example.com.